 Your graduate program may require you to complete a comprehensive exam (COMPS) or culminating experience (CE) as part of the Master’s/EdS degree and/or licensure/endorsement.
 This COMPS/CE varies in format by program.
 Examples include but are not limited to portfolios, timed exams, papers, projects, or capstone courses.
 Your program handbook provides details on your required COMPS/CE.
 Should you have content specific questions regarding your COMPS/CE, please contact your Faculty Advisor.

-If you are graduating from the Curriculum & Instruction: Critical Pedagogy program in partnership with ASPIRE and Teach For America programs OR the Education & Human Development MA in partnership with Friends, Boulder Journey, or Stanley British schools, you DO NOT have to follow the COMPS registration process, but must apply to graduate.
+If you are graduating from the MA Curriculum & Instruction: Critical Pedagogy program with ASPIRE OR any other SEHD graduate program that does NOT have a separate COMPS/CE requirement (separate from required coursework), you DO NOT have to follow the COMPS registration process, but must apply to graduate.
 Contact your Faculty Advisor if you have questions.

 Students in the CACREP accredited Clinical Mental Health, School, and Couples and Family Therapy tracks must pass the Counselor Preparation Comprehensive Exam (CPCE).
 The CPCE is administered as a computer-based test at a Pearson VUE testing center.
 Students will be emailed registration information 2-3 weeks after the COMPS application deadline of the term they register for the exam.

 Students are able to schedule and pay for the exam once they have completed this second step in the registration process.
 As of January 2019, the test fee is $150.
 Students are responsible for verifying test fees.

 Deadlines: Students have up to 6 months to take the exam once registration information is received.
 Students are encouraged to schedule their exam as soon as possible once they have received registration information.

 Results: Although students will receive a score report immediately after taking the exam, students will be emailed their official results 6-8 weeks after taking the CPCE.
 This timeline cannot be expedited.